csmith/centauri/README.md

 at `/home/nonroot/.config` or the Tailscale client will lose its authorisation whenever the container restarts.

+## Usage

+Centauri is packaged as a docker container, with the latest stable version available at `ghcr.io/csmith/centauri:latest`.
+You can also use specific major, minor or patch versions such as `:0.2.0` or `:0.2`.
+The `:dev` tag follows the master branch.

+Some example setups can be found in the `examples` directory.

 ## Configuration

 Centauri's behaviour is configured by environment vars.
 The following